AnurudhSingh/MyDrive/README.md

 To test it download the zip file or clone the repo on your local machine.

 To install the frameworks, libraries and modules that you need run the command in your terminal.

 -> pip install -r requirements.txt

-In the root directory where 'manage.py' file is present run the command -> python manage.py runserver
+In the root directory where 'manage.py' file is present run the command

+-> python manage.py runserver

 With this the web app should start at http://127.0.0.1:8000/.
-You can now register and use it on your pc.
+You can now register and use it on your PC.

 In case it does not work, run the commands

 -> python manage.py makemigrations

 -> python manage.py migrate

 -> python manage.py runserver